igorlima/unapologetic-snippets/docs/languages/js/debugging.md

 > “The art of debugging is figuring out what you really told your program to do rather than what you thought you told it to do.” _Andrew Singer_

+> "Debugging is a separate skill from writing code.
+Writing code is creative, its like art.
+Debugging is like science, you need to formulate a small hypothesis and test it, then keep doing that till you've fixed the problem".

 other resources:
 - not yet available